 Here are some of the various symptoms that come with having a heavy head:

 When anxiety is the underlying cause of heaviness in the head and tiredness, you can experience irritability, shaking, sweating, restlessness, heart palpitations, dizziness, and diarrhea.
-Researchers at Queensland University in Australia report that one in 13 people worldwide suffer from anxiety.
+Researchers at Queensland University in Australia report that one in 13 people worldwide suffers from anxiety.

 A lot of people will not require treatment for heaviness in the head simply because they experience a mild episode once, it goes away, and that is it.
 If your heaviness in the head happens on a regular basis and involves severe, uncomfortable symptoms, treatment is necessary.
 It is important to tell your doctor about every sign and symptom you experience.
 Many people find it helpful to write down what they experience in a journal so they can discuss it later with their doctor.